maidsafe/QA/Documentation/Install_libsodium.md

 If you wish to do this system wide on Ubuntu for example you could update `/etc/environment`

-For example edit your profile file with your favourite editor, for example :
+For example edit your profile file with your favourite editor:
 ```
 vim .bash_profile
 ```